 - Educational content and presentation should assist participants with decision making.
 Financial jargon should be avoided, and acronyms should be defined.

-- Where applicable, the educational program should include information on plan design elements such as matching employer contributions, automatic enrollment, default investment options, investment advice, distribution options in retirement, loan provisions, disability and survivor coverage, and participant eligibility for Social Security.
+- Where applicable, the educational program should include information on plan design elements such as matching employer contributions, automatic enrollment, default investment options, catch-up contributions, investment advice, distribution options in retirement, loan provisions, disability and survivor coverage, and participant eligibility for Social Security.

 - The educational program should illustrate the value of financial planning in setting and achieving investment objectives, the significant impact of asset allocation on investment returns over time, and the role of diversification in enhancing risk-adjusted investment returns over time.

 - Participants should be encouraged to consider their time horizon, investment objectives, and risk profile in context of all financial resources when making investment decisions.
 Participants should be given access to professional advice and financial planning tools that will help them assess this information, as well as prospective investment outcomes and income needs in retirement, and help them choose appropriate investments and retirement distribution schedules.

 - Participants should be informed about the risk exposure and historical investment returns of each investment option.
 They should also be told that, in general, investments that have the highest potential returns also have the highest potential for losses.